-*HR Specialist is anticipated to be replaced by HR Benefit & Compliance Specialist effective 5/01/2013.
-Only 0.07 FTE is counted for these positions.

 PLEASE NOTE:

 Due to the operational needs, the total budget amount for each line item may increase or decrease.
 The Auditor’s Office shall pay CSP invoices based on the total program budget not individual line item amount.

 CSP has an hourly rate range, not a fixed hourly rate per position.
 The chart provides the hourly range per position, the total budget with operating expenses for the position, and the average hourly rate with operating expenses for the current staff assigned to the position.